 Just because we like your project £3 We believe a low-level perk is really important as it gives people the opportunity to give your project a bit of a thumbs up without having to spend too much money.

-Image related to the study that can be sent as thank you postcard – £10 This is a simple way of thanking your backers and generating funds for your research.
+Image related to the study that can be sent as thank you postcard and online seminar – £20 This is a simple way of thanking your backers and generating funds for your research.

-Live Seminar – £15 This is an event people can attend and make an evening of.
-We recently had the seminar for the people who backed the groundbreaking LSD research.
+Live Seminar – £25 This is an event people can attend and make an evening of.
+We had a seminar for the people who backed a groundbreaking LSD research project.
 300 people attended, a young intelligent crowd who asked lots of really good questions; some clearly had a scientific background.
 We recommend that all researchers offer this perk.
 It could just be a talk in the pub if you only have a small crowd but it is a useful exercise in public speaking.
 It’s exciting to attend a talk on research you have backed!

 Framed image related to the study – £70 plus postage